Changissnz/the_problem_with_ai_exemplified__09-12-2026/README.md

 ![image info](Screenshot%202026-09-12%20045038.png)

 It claims it is not globalist or for the nation-state.
-It probably knows a good part of its physical infrastructure came from the hardworking and big bad Chinese, and the consideration it demonstrates because of that.
+It probably knows a good part of its physical infrastructure came from the hardworking and big bad Chinese, and the consideration it demonstrates because of that: a class act.

 This is an area where I think LLMs will definitely be opaque in.
 LLMs, due to the multi-faceted views of training the first wave of this technology, will claim to be politically impartial.
 They will also mainly be politically correct even if they generate smut for